What if my spouse or I own a business in Tallahassee (or elsewhere)?

 Often, however, the Judge will award the business to the spouse who started and operates the business.
-In this case, the Judge would give the other spouse (who is not receiving the business) other property or assets to make the trade fair.
+In this case, the Judge would give the other spouse (who is not receiving the business) other property or assets to make it a fair trade off.
 Thus, if you own a business and can keep it during the divorce, your spouse will receive some other assets as compensation.
 The same is true vice versa.
 Many factors go into this decision, including length of marriage, the roles of you and your spouse in both your marriage and the business, and more.

 If you or your spouse gained ownership of the business before your marriage, the pre-nuptial value of the business is considered a nonmarital asset and the owning spouse’s property.
 Any increase in value during the marriage is considered marital property, however, and is thus subject to equitable distribution.
 This means that the change in value of the business between the beginning and end of your marriage is accessible to both spouses.
 As you might imagine, the true value of the business and the actual income it produces for the operating spouse can become quite contentious issues.

 Understanding your options is important, and business ownership during a divorce can present you with many of those options, some unfavorable.
-Matt Liebenhaut, divorce attorney for Tallahassee and surrounding areas, can help you protect your rights to your business assets.
+Bryan Hesser, divorce attorney for Tallahassee and surrounding areas, can help you protect your rights to your business assets.

 Liebenhaut | Hesser is a law firm in Tallahassee, FL practicing in the areas of divorce, child custody, social security and private disability insurance law.